What is a Window Fan?

 Pros: This window fan operates very quietly so you can have this installed even in your bedroom.
 It can run for hours on end and you will not have problems on it conking out on you.
 The thermostat allows you further pre-set a desired temperature range so you need not turn off the fans when the desired temperature range’s reached.
 The motor’s also encased so you need not worry about the rains getting it wet.

-Cons: The extenders are not as sturdy and would more often break when the window fan is dismantled for cleaning.
+Cons: The extenders of this window fan are not as sturdy and would more often break when the window fan is dismantled for cleaning.
 The control doesn’t indicate temperature but only dots, either increases or decreases the thermostat temperature so you would not know at what temperature you are setting the thermostat.

-Another good window fan is the bionaire twin blade’s where the two fans can be operated electronically (and independently).
+Another good window fan is the Bionaire Twin Blade’s Electrically Reversible Airflow where the two fans can be operated electronically (and independently).
 This fan has 3 speeds.
-It has a digital LED remote control allowing for easier operation.
+The Bionaire Twin Blade’s Electrically Reversible Airflow has a digital LED remote control allowing for easier operation.
 It has built in adjustable extenders allowing easy installation for windows as wide as 37 inches.
 The fan carries a 5-year warranty on defects.

-Pros: This bionaire twin window fan has twin electronically reversible fans operating independently so you need not bother about taking out the fans and turning it over exhaust.
+Pros: The Bionaire Twin Window Fan has twin electronically reversible airflow fans operating independently so you need not bother about taking out the fans and turning it over exhaust.
 It also has an LED remote control enabling you for operating the fan from afar without much hassle.
 Its 9-inch blades enable the fans move in more air so it can cool the room faster.
 It also allows for more options on speeds (3 speeds-low, medium, and high) unlike most window fans which have only 2 speeds.

 Cons: The holes in the window fan when it’s turned off enables insects coming in through the holes.
 Also, for those who would want really cool temperatures, it might be better taking the thermostat off as the lowest temperature range which can be set’s not cool enough for most people who like the cold.